prasad-sawantdesai/IMAS-easybuild-setup-guide/docs/imas_easybuild_setup_guide.rst

 **Q: Permission denied writing to /opt/easybuild** Confirm your user is in `easybuildgrp` (`id`), the tree is `chgrp -R easybuildgrp` and has `chmod -R 2775`.
-New shells may need a re‑login to pick up group membership.
+New shells may need a re-login to pick up group membership.

 **Q: Which directory name is correct: modulespath.d or modulepath.d?**
 Use **/etc/lmod/modulespath.d** (with an **s**). `modulepath.d` is incorrect.

-**Q: VBox shared folder mount path mismatch**
+**Q: Shared folder mount path case mismatch**
-If you created `/mnt/Rockyshare` but mounted to `/mnt/RockyShare`, fix the case to match exactly.
+Example: you created `/mnt/DataShare` but mounted to `/mnt/datashare`; fix the case to match exactly.

 ---